shoeffner/mthesis/src/conclusion.md

 is available and automatically built using Semaphore and thus always readily available.
 The cross-platform usage is not thoroughly tested, but \Gaze{} builds successfully on macOS and Ubuntu 14.04 and its tests pass on both those platforms as well.
-Still the software fulfills many of its goals and could be used for gaze tracking in research settings, if other shortcomings detailed below are resolved.
-However, for eye tracking in feedback loops it is ready to use.
+Still, the software fulfills many of its goals and could be used for gaze tracking in research settings if other shortcomings detailed below are resolved.
+However, for eye tracking in feedback loops, it is ready to use.

 ## Evaluation of the geometric model

 The geometrical model proposed to track gaze is not working.
 While parts of it work well, other parts are not as successful.
-In the following sections the individual parts will evaluated.
+In the following sections, the individual parts will be evaluated.

 ### Face detection